The BAC limit for Nevada DUI law is

 Each test has its pros and cons…

-- a first-time DUI carries a 185-day suspension (though it may be possible to continue driving with an ignition interlock device),
+First-time DUI | 185 days (though it may be possible to continue driving with an ignition interlock device) |

-Learn more about DUI penalties.4
+Learn more about DUI penalties.5

 9. Can I refuse to take a test if I get stopped for DUI?